Tuition fee status

 Learn more about your fee status and which tuition fees are relevant to you

-The Government has announced that, following the end of the UK’s transition period on 31 December 2020, EU, EEA and Swiss nationals applying for the 2021/22 academic year will be subject to international fees.
+The Government has announced that, following the end of the UK’s transition period on 31 December 2020, EU, EEA and Swiss nationals applying for the 2021/22 academic year may be subject to international fees.

 Please note that further information is to be provided/confirmed by the Government and we will update our website as and when it is.
 Visit the Government website for further details.

-Applicants that live in the UK, Republic of Ireland, Jersey, Isle of Man, Guernsey, Alderney and Gibraltar; and have ordinarily been a resident there (or elsewhere in the UK and Islands) for the last three years, will normally be classified as home students for fee purposes.
+Applicants that ordinarily live in the UK, Republic of Ireland, Jersey, Isle of Man, Guernsey, Alderney and Gibraltar; and have been a resident there (or elsewhere in the UK and Islands) for the last three years, will normally be classified as home students for fee purposes.

 If you are an EU/EEA student and you started your course in 2020/21 or earlier: